Dynamics of vortex defect formation in two dimensional Coulomb crystals: Kibble-Zurek mechanism of defect formation

-For KT phase transition, the same arguments applies except the correlation length diverge exponentially at the critical point rather than algebraically i.e. $\xi \sim \exp(a |\epsilon|^{-\mu}|)$ and $\tau \sim \exp(b |\epsilon|^{-\nu}|)$, where $\epsilon$.
-In this case, the equation for the freeze-out time, $\hat{t}=\tau_Q$ cannot be solved exactly, but can still be determined numerically \cite{Jelic2011,Deutschlaender2015}.
-An additional complication is that the generated vortex defects can be highly mobile and the process of annihilation of defects with opposite topological charges leads to the growth of correlation length in the system.
+which does not have a closed form solution.
+The freeze-out correlation length is given by

+Thus for the non-equilibrium transition between disordered and KT phase transition, there is no simple power-law dependence of $\hat{\xi}$ on the quench rate $\tau_Q^{-1}$.
+The number of defects, $n_d$, will have a complex functional dependence on $\tau_Q$, the universal scaling exponent $\mu$ and $\nu$ as well as the non-universal parameters $a$, $b$, $A$ and $B$.
+The quantitative verification of the KZ theory relies on first measuring the equilibrium scaling relations given by equations (\ref{eq:xiKT}) and (\ref{eq:tauKT}), as was previously done in the experimental study of KT scaling in colloids \cite{Deutschlaender2015}.

+The high mobility of vortices in two dimensional systems results in significant annihilations between vortex and anti-vortex pairs, adding to the complexity of studying the KZ mechanism in the KT systems.
 Thus, the number of defects in the ``impulsive" regime is not fixed but continuously decreases as the defects annihilate.
-In the context of sudden quenches, this grows of correlation length is known as coarsening.
+In the context of sudden quenches, this growth of correlation length is known as coarsening.